d4yr41n/d4yr41n.github.io/src/pages/library.md

 				Avenged Sevenfold
 			</li>
 			<li>
-				Kiss - W Was Made For Lovin' You
+				Kiss - I Was Made For Lovin' You
 			</li>
 		</ul>
 	</li>